WordPressBugBounty/plugins-head-meta-data/head-meta-data/readme.txt

 So you can display your own set of customized meta tags exactly as desired.
 See the [Installation section](https://wordpress.org/plugins/head-meta-data/#installation) for more information about the HMD shortcodes!

+**Pro Version Features**

+The [Pro version](https://plugin-planet.com/head-meta-pro/) can do everything the free version can do, PLUS:

+* Define meta tags for Custom Post Types
+* Define meta tags for each type of page-view (e.g., home, posts, pages, archive, search)
+* Define tags for Facebook (Open Graph)
+* Define tags for X (Twitter)
+* Define Facebook and X tags for each type of page view
+* 40+ advanced [shortcut variables](https://plugin-planet.com/head-meta-pro-shortcut-variables/) like `%%POST_AUTHOR%%` and `%%ARCHIVE_TYPE%%`
+* Dedicated "Meta Tags" meta box for posts and pages
+* Add custom meta tags to any post or page-view
+* Add custom script and style to any post or page-view
+* Meta Tags box integrates with SEO plugins
+* Additional meta tags beyond the free version
+* Dedicated setting for image_src link tag
+* Premium support for pro purchases

+> 🤖 Level up your meta tags with [Head Meta Pro &raquo;](https://plugin-planet.com/head-meta-pro/)

 **More Info**

 Head Meta Data is designed to complete a site's head construct by including some of the more obscure meta tags, such as "author", "copyright", "designer", and so forth.
 As a matter of practicality, the more widely used tags such as "description" and "keywords" have been omitted, as they are already included via wide variety of plugins (such as "All in One SEO") in a more dynamic way.
 Even so, adding "description", "keyword", or any other tags is easy from the plugin's settings page.